LadyJessie19/WexerFrontend/EN_US.md

 ## Interface for Psychologists' Patient Management

-**Wexer Psi** is a platform that provides psychologists with the best possible organization for managing their patients.
-It allows for the registration of patients and the maintenance of a comprehensive history of appointments, categorized into four main types: sessions, relevant facts, attachments, and psychological assessments.

 ![Wexer Psi](./wexer-psi/src/assets/readme/front-wexer.png)

 **Project Name:** Wexer Psi 📏💡📋
 **Development Start Date:** 20/03/2023 ⏩
 **Development Completion Date:** 03/05/2023 🏁
 **Status:** Completed ✅
+**Project Completion:** 78,75% ⚡

+**Wexer Psi** is a platform that provides psychologists with the best possible organization for managing their patients.
+It allows for the registration of patients and the maintenance of a comprehensive history of appointments, categorized into four main types: sessions, relevant facts, attachments, and psychological assessments.

 🚀 **Deployment Link:** [Vercel Deploy](https://project-wexer.vercel.app/)